makersacademy/takeaway-challenge/README.md

 * Activate the pending feature test - User Story 4 - Send a real text in the `./spec/features/feature_spec.rb` file

 ## Receiving a Text
 The order server is very much a work in progress.
-How if you wish to send a text this can be achieved manually by doing the following:
+However if you wish to send a text this can be achieved manually by doing the following:

 In a new terminal run
 ~~~~